mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Debugging in Firefox for Android

-When using `web-ext run` to test an extension on Firefox for Android, you'll notice a message like this in the console output:
+When using `web-ext run` to test an extension on Firefox for Android, you see a message like this in the console output:

 ```shell
 You can connect to this Android device on TCP port 51499
 ```

 This is a remote debugger port that you can [connect to with Firefox's developer tools](https://developer.mozilla.org/docs/Tools/Remote_Debugging/Firefox_for_Android#Connecting).
-In this case, you'd connect to host `localhost` on port `51499`.
+In this case, you connect to host `localhost` on port `51499`.

-See [this guide](/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information about debugging an extension on Firefox for Android.
+See [the Debug your extensionis guide](/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information about debugging an extension on Firefox for Android.

 ### Testing unsigned extensions

 When you execute [web-ext run](/documentation/develop/web-ext-command-reference/#web-ext-run), the extension gets installed temporarily until you close Firefox.
 This does not violate any signing restrictions.
-If instead you create a zip file with [web-ext build](/documentation/develop/web-ext-command-reference/#web-ext-build) and try to install it into Firefox, you will see an error telling you that the add-on is not signed.
-You will need to use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or use a [development build](https://www.mozilla.org/firefox/developer/) to install unsigned extensions.
+If instead you create a zip file with [web-ext build](/documentation/develop/web-ext-command-reference/#web-ext-build) and try to install it into Firefox, you see an error telling you that the add-on is not signed.
+You must use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or [development build](https://www.mozilla.org/firefox/developer/) to install unsigned extensions.

 ### Using a custom profile

-By default, the `run` command will create a temporary Firefox profile.
+By default, the `run` command creates a temporary Firefox profile.
 To run your extension with a specific profile use the `--firefox-profile` option, like this:

 ```shell
 web-ext run --firefox-profile=your-custom-profile
 ```

 This option accepts a string containing the name of your profile or an absolute path to the profile directory.
-This is helpful if you want to manually configure some settings that will always be available to the `run` command.
+This is helpful if you want to configure settings for the `run` command.

 ### Keeping profile changes